shyleshragu/BigData/README.md

 Scala is a high-level programming language that combines object-oriented and functional programming.
 It is highly efficient to use due to the standard JVM features and Java libraries.

 Various commands, variables, functions, methods and classes were created and tested for practice.
+The programming was done in Intellij due to maven implementations.